 From FMVSS 139

-From FMVSS 139

-From Regulation No. 54

 This measured value also includes the bearing and aerodynamic losses of the wheel and tyre which are also to be considered for further data interpretation.

 The measured value in the torque, deceleration and power methods also includes the bearing and aerodynamic losses of the wheel, the tyre, and the drum which are also to be considered for further data interpretation.